 Who is on the National Leadership Board?

-The National Leadership Board is comprised of 14 BP branded marketers and 5 Senior Leadership Team members from BP.
+The National Leadership Board is comprised of 14 BP branded marketers and up to 5 Senior Leadership Team members from BP.
 Eight Marketer members are elected by BPAMA membership throughout the regions where BP markets and the remaining 6 Marketers are appointed by the Executive Committee.
 Each board member acts as a representative of their fellow BP branded marketers within their region.
 Board members come from diverse backgrounds; some operate large businesses while others run small ones.
 In addition to representing the general membership on the National Board, Board members participate in high-level advisory committees dedicated to specific aspects of the business.